17 November 2025

 The fact is: Kicking the opponent’s thigh using Round Kick is ineffective technique because thigh have strong and thick muscle.

-And if the opponent blocking our kick using a Leg Check, our shin will crashing their strong knee part and we will break our own shin.
+And if the opponent blocking our kick using a Leg Check, our shin will crash their strong knee part and we will break our own shin.
 Thin bone meet with thick bone, that's will be very hurt.

 Round Kick is only effective to kicking opponent’s soft and weak areas.
 Like side chin, ribs or calf.

-Even if the opponent blocking our kick using Leg Check, we will not breaking our own shin because our shin is not crashing the opponent's strong knee part.
+Even if the opponent blocking our kick using Leg Check, we will not break our own shin because our shin is not crashing the opponent's strong knee part.
 Thin bone meet with Thin bone so it won't break.

 Sometimes the opponent's hanging leg will be carried along with our kick, so it won't feel hard to out shin.